GoogleChrome/OriginTrials/explainer.md

 - The end date of the trial passes, all issued trial tokens expire, and the framework automatically prevents further access to the feature.
 - Feedback on the feature is requested from all registered developers
   - Feedback may also be solicited earlier, during the trial.
-  - Developers must provide feedback, or will not be able to register for new origin trials.

 ### Trial tokens